Derivation of holographic negativity in AdS$_3$/CFT$_2$

 \textit{Discussion.---}In this Letter, we have derived the holographic dual of logarithmic negativity in AdS$_3$/CFT$_2$, confirming the conjecture from Ref.\ \cite{PhysRevD.99.106014}.
 There are several directions for future understanding.
 In particular, it is important to prove the holographic conjecture in higher dimensions.
 3D gravity and 2D conformal field theory are quite special, so we are far from a complete derivation.
 Such a derivation may require a clever implementation of the gravitational replica trick for the partially transposed density matrix or a comparison of correlation functions of higher-dimensional twist operators for negativity and R\'enyi reflected entropy.
 Furthermore, the reflected entropy is not proven to (though it is believed to) be dual to the entanglement wedge cross section in generic dynamical settings.
 Because we have used the reflected entropy as a crutch in our derivation, the dynamical proposal for logarithmic negativity in AdS$_3$/CFT$_2$ is also still conjectural.
 Finally, it would be interesting to investigate quantum corrections to the holographic formula in the sense of Ref.~\cite{2013JHEP...11..074F}.
 General expectations and hints from error-correcting codes lead us to guess that the leading correction comes from the logarithmic negativity between the bulk fields on either side of the entanglement wedge cross section.

-\acknowledgements We thank Souvik Dutta, Tom Faulkner, and Tadashi Takayanagi for useful discussions.
-S.R. is supported by a Simons Investigator Grant from the Simons Foundation.
+\acknowledgements We thank Souvik Dutta, Tom Faulkner, and Tadashi Takayanagi for useful discussions. {We thank Yuhan Liu for discussions regarding the OPE coefficient assumption.} S.R. is supported by a Simons Investigator Grant from the Simons Foundation.
 Y.K. is supported by a JSPS fellowship.
 J.K.F. and S.R. thank the Yukawa Institute for Theoretical Physics (YITP-T-19-03) for hospitality during the completion of this work.

 \onecolumngrid